l4ur4nn3/American-Day-Ranking-System/README.md

 This is a simple ranking system web application that allows users to enter their name and score, which are then displayed in a ranking list.
 The project is built using HTML, CSS, and JavaScript, and it utilizes the browser's localStorage to store the ranking data, ensuring persistence across page reloads.

+> Note: This project was made quickly, so it may not be perfect, but it works simply and gets the job done.

 ## Features

 - **Add Ranking**: Users can enter their name and score in the provided input fields and click the "Add Ranking" button to add their entry to the ranking list.